 sudo rm /bin/sh sudo ln -s /bin/bash /bin/sh

-tools for use in a terminal with this command:
+Now you should be able to run the PetaLinux tools in a terminal with this command:

 source ~/petalinux/2020.1/settings.sh.
 If all is good you can go ahead and delete the installers

 for Vitis and PetaLinux (that will free up about 37.8GB):